 Does a Garage Apron Need Rebar?

 Rebar is a system of reinforcing steel bars often used in concrete to strengthen and stabilize the structure.
-Using rebar in a garage apron can help prevent cracking and shifting of the concrete over time.
+Using rebar can help prevent cracking and shifting of the concrete over time.

 However, most garage aprons don’t need rebar.
 It all depends on the size of the apron and the expected load it will need to support.